As a successful practice it is very important to learn from our patients when thing haven’t gone exactly as expected.

 We will request a deposit for all appointments.
 If the cancellation is less then 24 hours for general dentist appointments and 48 hours for specialist appointments or if you fail to attend your deposit will be forfeited.
 This is because we have reserved that appointment for you so someone else might miss out.
 The amount of deposit depends on the type and cost of treatment.
 On average is £50 per half an hour.

-The Deposit Policy was instigated after an audit of missed appointments.
-Between the two practices in 1 year, over 200 hours were lost to patients not attending appointments they had booked.
-During this time, not only was the teams (dentist, nurse, receptionist) time totally wasted, but more importantly patients in genuine need (pain, broken teeth, etc) were denied appointments as the appointment diary was fully booked.
+The Deposit Policy was instigated after an audit of missed appointments (pls see here for report from Finchley practice over the last 4 years).
+Between the two practices in 1 year, over 100 hours were lost to patients not attending appointments they had booked.
+During this time, not only was the teams’ (dentist, nurse, receptionist) time totally wasted, but more importantly patients in genuine need (pain, broken teeth, etc) were denied appointments as the appointment diary was fully booked.
 We have since implmented a deposit policy which has drastically reduced missed appointments and ofcourse we offer a complete refund of the deposit with 24 hours notice of cancellation.